$9.6bn judgement: Civil society groups storm British, Irish embassies – The Sun Nigeria

 Uche Usim, Abuja

-Protesters drawn from the Coalition of Civil Society Groups on Monday stormed the British High Commission and Irish embassy in Abuja to register their dissatisfaction over the recent $9.6 billion fine slammed Nigeria by a United Kingdom-based arbitration tribunal.
+Protesters drawn from the Coalition of Civil Society Groups on Monday stormed the British High Commission and the Irish Embassy in Abuja to register their dissatisfaction over the recent $9.6 billion fine slammed on Nigeria by a United Kingdom-based arbitration tribunal.

-Speaking at the British High Commission in Abuja, the President, Coalition of Civil Society Groups, Etuk Bassey Williams said protest became necessary as Nigerians see the judgement as a travesty to justice and total disrespect to the sovereignty of Nigeria because the matter was not supposed to be heard in a foreign out the country where the said irregularities occurred.
+Speaking at the British High Commission in Abuja, the President, Coalition of Civil Society Groups, Etuk Bassey Williams, said the peaceful protest became necessary as Nigerians see the judgement as a travesty to justice and total disrespect to the sovereignty of Nigeria because the matter was not supposed to be heard in a foreign court instead of the country where the said irregularities occurred.

-Williams said the coalition has vowed to continue the occupy UK, Irish embassies protest for the next one week until the judgement is reversed.
+Williams said the coalition has vowed to continue to occupy the UK, Irish Embassies in protest for the next one week until the judgement is reversed.

 He said: “we consider the judgement an error and miscarriage of justice considering that P&ID did not initiate any moves to build the gas processing plant to refine natural gas.

-“The company has not been able to capacity or core competence in handling gas projects of such magnitude.
+“The company has not have the capacity or core competence in handling gas projects of such magnitude.

 “We demand that the judgement be set aside as it is evident that it is ill-motivated and undermines Nigeria’s sovereignty.